Barrenjoey High School

 Barrenjoey High School is a government-funded co-educational comprehensive secondary day school, located in Avalon Beach, a suburb in the Northern Beaches of Sydney, New South Wales, Australia.

 Established in 1968, the school catered for approximately 831 students in 2023, from Year 7 to Year 12, including less than one percent of whom identified as Indigenous Australians and 14 percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Mark Robinson.
+The school is operated by the NSW Department of Education; the principal is Brett Blaker.

 Overview

 The first student intake was in 1968 with a single grade (known at the time as 'Form 1') which formally graduated from the school in 1973.
 The inaugural graduating year of 1973 remains close-knit and has recently held a reunion with an outstanding number of students in attendance (more than 70, close to 40 years after last seeing each other).

 The location of the school right at the beach lends itself to many curricular and non-curricular beach activities.

 Over ensuing years, the school has grown in enrolments to its current level, necessitating expansion of the campus and construction of additional facilities.

 Barrenjoey's feeder primary schools include Avalon Public School, Bilgola Plateau Public School and a few other schools in the local area.